Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/web-client-access-resource-server/aad-web-application/README.md

          }
       ]
     ```
-1. After you've created the roles go to your Enterprise Application in Azure Portal, select "Users and groups" and assign the new roles to your Users (assignment of roles to groups is not available in the free tier of AAD).
+1. After you've created the roles go to your Enterprise Application in Azure Portal, select "Users and groups" and assign the new roles to your Users (assignment of roles to groups is not available in the free tier of Microsoft Entra ID).

 ### Support access other resources server
 This is an optional configuration.
 This guide is for accessing [Resource Server Obo].